-Alan Webster joined the Board in November 2017.
-Alan is a Chartered Banker and Fellow of the Chartered Banker Institute.
+Alan is due to step down from the Board at the 2020 AGM having served the Society since 2017.
+He is a Chartered Banker and Fellow of the Chartered Banker Institute.
 He has a Masters Degree in Finance.
 Alan spent 34 years in Clydesdale Bank in a wide variety of managerial roles including Asset Finance, Credit and Treasury.
 Latterly he was Head of the Business Bank.
 He then moved to Scottish Widows Bank as Business Development Director.
 He became MD of SFCF Ltd based in Glasgow before taking up MD positions with Campbell Financial Services and then with Succession Wealth Management.
 He was also a non-executive director of Pharmacy Mutual Insurance.
 Alan brings a great wealth of knowledge and experience across most aspects of management, banking and financial services.
+Alan is a member of the Board Risk Committee.